NecroPrism4/NecroPrism4/README.md

 ## About Me

-I'm currently pursuing a degree in Computer Science, specializing in [your specific interests or focus].
+I'm currently pursuing a degree in Computer Science, specializing in distributed systems.
 Throughout my academic journey, I've gained hands-on experience in various programming languages, technologies, and development methodologies.
 I love tackling challenging problems and building innovative solutions that make a positive impact.

 ## What I'm Working On